 Last but not least NOGRID pointsBlow helps to understand the origins of glass defects in the container.
 Therefore, simulation helps to understand how the forming process is working in detail, which is the basis for all improvements.

-By using the software, the number of mold and production design trials can be reduced significantly and the ROI can be achieved after the first new bottle design.
+By using the software, the number of mold and production design trials can be reduced significantly and the license investment costs can be amortized after the first new bottle design.

 NOGRID pointsBlow is unique on the market: Any software but NOGRID pointsBlow can simulate the glass forming process of container glass for the forming processes Blow Blow (BB), Press and Blow (PB), Narrow Neck Press and Blow (NNPB) and PB for tableware in full 3-D and in feasible computation time.